 So you don’t have to ask anyone “how do you start a bonfire?”, we’ve put together this guide on the best way to start a bonfire safely this summer… and all year round, for that matter!
 When you head out on your next glamping getaway and want to start a bonfire to roast marshmallows or tell ghost stories, you’ll know how to do so safely—protecting you, your fellow glampers, and the natural setting that surrounds you.
 So if you’re looking to create bonfire history and you’ve been struggling to keep those flames going, find out how to start a fire pit, keep reading, and watch the rise of the dead bonfire on your next camping vacation.

 What you need to start a fire in 2021: preparing the pit

-When starting a bonfire, step one is understanding exactly what you need to start a fire in 2021.
+When starting a summer bonfire, step one is understanding exactly what you need to start a fire in 2021.
 The first thing you’ll need to do is choose a good location for your fire for preparing the pit.
 It needs to be on bare earth, sand, or gravel—anywhere that can’t catch fire itself.
 (Dry or dead grass is an absolute no-no.) Visualize an eight-foot safety perimeter, and clear any flammable materials within that area.
 If you’re in a wooded area, make sure there are no low-hanging branches or vines that the flames could reach (we would hate to think of any nearby luxury treehouses going up in flames).